vtexdocs/help-center-content/docs/known-issues/en/discounts-on-recurring-purchases-v1-being-considered-as-manual-price.md

 ---
-title: Discounts on recurring purchases (V1) being considered as Manual Price, creating improper authority limits for stores that have active authority limit and manual price
+title: 'Discounts on recurring purchases (V1) being considered as Manual Price, creating improper authority limits for stores that have active authority limit and manual price'
 id: 76a7i1rKyTwQIStPXgi23j
 status: DRAFT
 createdAt: 2019-03-28T17:12:52.959Z